-Learn how to install, remove, and replace a system backplane.
+You can install, remove, or replace a system backplane.

 The following procedures describe the removal and replacement of the system backplane.
 Replacing this field-replaceable unit (FRU) must be completed by an authorized service representative.

 To complete these procedures, you need to print the following topics.
 If the IBM Systems Hardware Information Center is available on a PC or a notebook that is close to the system on which you are servicing parts, you can use the online version.